caiselvas/caiselvas/README.md

 # Cai Selvas Sala

 ## About Me
-I'm an Artificial Intelligence student at the Universitat Politècnica de Catalunya (UPC), passionate about leveraging machine learning, deep learning, data science and data analysis to solve complex problems.
-With a solid foundation in programming languages and AI, I strive to create impactful solutions in the field of artificial intelligence.
+I'm an Artificial Intelligence student at the Universitat Politècnica de Catalunya (UPC), passionate about leveraging Machine Learning, Deep Learning, Data Science and Data Analysis to solve complex problems.
+With a solid foundation in programming languages and AI, I strive to create impactful solutions in the field of AI.

 ## Current Studies
 - 📚 **Bachelor's degree in Artificial Intelligence (2022 - Present)**: Universitat Politècnica de Catalunya (UPC), Barcelona, Spain.